Winter 100 2013

 The majority of the course is on trail.
 Trail shoes are advised especially given the time of year.
 There are sections of trail which can become very muddy or flooded in wet conditions.

 There will be kit checks prior during and after the race.
-Runners must carry the following mandatory equipment at all times.
+Runners will not be permitted to start the event until they have passed kit check at registration.
+The following mandatory equipment must be carried AT ALL times.
+There may be further kit checks during and after the race.
 A time penalty of one hour will be imposed for any item found to be missing at any point on course.
 Please refer to this page for explanations on the inclusion of the below items.

 - Fully Charged Mobile Phone including the numbers for the Race Medic and Race Director (on the number you have given at registration)